drduh/YubiKey-Guide/README.md

 Make sure the user.email option matches the email address associated with the PGP identity.

 Now, to sign commits or tags simply use the `-S` option.
-GPG will automatically query your YubiKey and prompt you for your PIN.
+GPG will automatically query YubiKey and prompt you for a PIN.

 To authenticate: